By Gabriella Lynn

 “The name [Parenthéses] means a bracket, or a bubble, that separates you from the busy and noisy streets.
 You are not in Hong Kong, but in a small world that is a bit of France.
 Everybody here speaks French, and we usually have a French radio playing in the background,” she says.

-Progin’s bookstore also hosts sharing sessions with French and Chinese writers ever so often, providing a space for Hong Kong’s French residents to learn and socialise.
+Progin’s bookstore also hosts sharing sessions with French and Chinese writers ever so often, providing a space for the French-speaking in Hong Kong to learn and socialise.

 “Being here for more than 30 years, the bookshop creates a link between France and Hong Kong,” she adds.

-More people start to explore within Hong Kong and visit the bookshop due to COVID-19 travel restrictions.
-Many French parents brought their children to the shop to read and relax in the past two summers, although customer traffic was usually low during summer vacations.
+More people start to explore Hong Kong and visit the bookshop due to COVID-19 travel restrictions.
+Many French parents brought their children to the shop to read and relax in the past two summers, when customer traffic is usually low due to people traveling during the summer break.

 Pandemic Makes People Leave

-COVID-19 travel restrictions might have boosted the number of visitors at the French bookshop, but it has made more French people leave the city.
+COVID-19 travel restrictions might have boosted the number of visitors to the French bookshop, but it has made more French people leave the city.

 “COVID-19 made people rethink their plans of living abroad.
 Companies also realise they can operate from home and cut jobs.
 [There are many uncertainties currently] and people are thinking of leaving.
 It is a phase we have to adapt to,” says Jean-Sebastian Attié, executive director of Alliance Française Hong Kong (AFHK).